slavniyteo/upgraded-octo-funicular/README.md

-nothing other than this License grants you permission to propagate or modify any covered work.
+to receive a copy likewise does not require acceptance.
+However, nothing other than this License grants you permission to propagate or modify any covered work.
 These actions infringe copyright if you do not accept this License.
 Therefore, by modifying or propagating a